-Rest A short period of rest may help calm the inflamed sacroiliac joints.
+A short period of rest may help calm the inflamed sacroiliac joints.

-Heat and/or ice Warmth or cold applied to the area will provide local pain relief.
+Warmth or cold applied to the area will provide local pain relief.
 Application of a cold pack will help reduce the inflammation in the area.
 Application of warmth, such as a heating pad or hot tub, will help stimulate blood flow and bring healing nutrients to the area.

-Sacroiliac joint injections For severe pain, a sacroiliac joint injection may be recommended both to confirm the sacroiliac joint as the source of the pain and to introduce the anti-inflammatory medication directly into the joint.
+For severe pain, a sacroiliac joint injection may be recommended both to confirm the sacroiliac joint as the source of the pain and to introduce the anti-inflammatory medication directly into the joint.
 The injection is done with fluoroscopic guidance, which is a type of live x-ray, to ensure correct placement of the needle in the joint.
 The injection typically includes both a numbing agent, such as lidocaine, and a steroid, which is a strong anti-inflammatory medication.

 Injections can typically be done up to three to four times in one year, and should be accompanied by physical therapy and/or chiropractic or osteopathic manual manipulation to restore proper range of motion and rehabilitation.

 A prescribed physical therapy program of stretching, strengthening and low impact aerobic conditioning is usually a part of most sacroiliitis or sacroiliac joint dysfunction treatment regimens.
 The therapy may be done by a physical therapist, chiropractor or other appropriately trained health specialist.